Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 ![Computational interlocking furniture assembly](/img/re/furnitures/chopper.jpg)

 Joins are really essential for durability.
 A fact that is easy to remember every time we use a creaking chair for instance.
+A very benefical side effect of having the joins designed proceduraly is to generate at the same time the manufacturing process and parameters.

+# Improving fabrication #
-# Producing templates for usual woodworking tool with digital fabrication machines #
+## Producing templates and machining fixtures for usual woodworking tool with digital fabrication machines ##
 Woodworking tools are extremely powerful and adapted to their usages.
-Trying to replace entirely these tools with digital fabrication machines (CNC router, 3D printer, laser cutter) is inefficient (a CNC router will never cut as fast as a table saw due to physic).
+Trying to replace entirely these tools with digital fabrication machines (CNC router, 3D printer, laser cutter) is inefficient (a CNC router will never cut as fast as a table saw due to cutting physic).
 Instead, we can use digital fabrication machines to augment classic woodworking tools by creating ad-hoc templates and machining fixtures.

 ![machining fixture for table router from https://www.blb-bois.com/sites/default/files/images/terme-dico-du-bois/image-multiple/2014-04/calibreur-chantournement-gabarit.jpg](/img/re/furnitures/machining_fixture_le_bouvet.jpg)

-This may seem anecdotical, but in fact most of the fabricating part is spend setting tools and fabricating machining fixtures, especially when dealing with non flat geometry.
+This may seem anecdotical, but in fact most of the fabricating part is spend setting tools and fabricating jigs/machining fixtures, especially when dealing with non flat geometries.
+This is especially true if taking into account the lengthy marking step when aiming for the 0.1 mm accuracy.
+Markings can also be accelerated with precision 2D printing and template laser cutting.

+#Improving documentation #
+In architecture, Building Information Model is now an important part of the architect work.
+The current state of the available documentation with quality furniture is appaling.
+Even the leader in masse furniture (IKEA) as a notoriously dreaded documentation.
+This is mainly because producing documentation is lengthy, costly, and require computer skills.

+Yet documentation is essential for maintenance, a staple of durability.

+Creating a FIM : Furniture Information Model?
+In the spirit of open source, documentation can include all template/plans/model to fabricate the furniture.

 # Illustrating example #